Muhammedabdelhey/E_CommerceAPI/README.md

 The **Adapter Pattern** is used for file uploads (e.g., product images).
 This allows for flexibility in storing files locally or using external storage services like AWS or Azure.

 ### Exception Handling
-A custom exception handler provides consistent and user-friendly error handling across the application.
+A custom exception handler provides consistent and user-friendly error handling across the API.
 Exceptions are handled at the service level, making the codebase more maintainable and errors easier to track.

 ### Interceptors for Auditable Entities
 Entity Framework Core interceptors are used to automatically track changes in **auditable entities**, such as creation and modification dates, ensuring that auditing information is maintained efficiently.